bata24/gef/README.md

 ### Supported mode
 * Normal debugging
 * Attach to the process
-* Attach to the process in another namespace (e.g. attaching from outside of `docker`)
+* Attach to the process in another namespace (e.g., attaching from outside of `docker`)
 * Connect to `gdbserver`
 * Connect to the gdb stub of `qemu-system`
 * Connect to the gdb stub of `qemu-user`